jjmilburn/jjmilburn.github.io/_posts/2015-06-20-Cellular-Module-Global-Approvals.md

 ---
 layout: post
-title: Beyond FCC: Exploring International RF Regulations
+title: Beyond FCC - Exploring International RF Regulations
 ---

 While hardware which intentionally radiates RF falls under [FCC Part 15](http://www.digikey.com/en/articles/techzone/2011/mar/the-fcc-road-part-15-from-concept-to-approval) in the US, other countries might not be so clear.
 This post introduces a few of the regulatory frameworks and bodies operative outside of the US which apply to GSM/cellular communications.